-Craftform® E0 MR
+Craftform®

-Craftform® E0 MR is an innovative MDF product featuring specially machined V-grooves which provide enhanced flexibility of the MDF sheet.
-Craftform can be bent into a variety of shapes.
-Circular and undulating constructions as well as a high quality finish are easy with Craftform.
+Craftform® is an innovative Medium Density Fibreboard (MDF) product featuring specially machined V-grooves which provide enhanced flexibility of the MDF sheet.
 This flexibility allows for creative shapes to be formed, with a radius of down to 200mm being achievable.
 The Craftform® substrate is 9mm Moisture Resistant MDF which provides added security in areas of humidity and accidental wetting.

-Craftform® E0 MR MDF is recommended for interior joinery applications where a flexible substrate is required.
+Craftform® MDF is recommended for interior joinery applications where a flexible substrate is required.
 The substrate can be used either as a supporting material for further decorative finishing or as the feature itself.
 Craftform® MDF is ideal for fabricating into curved furniture and formed shapes for counter fronts, gondolas, displays and other decorative featured joinery.